Lost Secrets of the Rig Veda Recovered - Full Text

 Geometric Keys of Vedic Wisdom, book cover-thumbnail

 In Geometric Keys of Vedic Wisdom, I have laid out the research backing up these discoveries (and many related discoveries) and the yogic path by which they were made.
 The vesica piscis’s role in the Rig Veda has been a long-kept or long-forgotten secret of the Vedic Rishis.
 It is simultaneously the mother, the womb, the concealing water, the robe, mantle and covering veil of the Vedic hero who is a symbol of the radius of the circle.
 It is the weapon and great step of Vishnu who is known throughout Indian lore as the Preserver of Sanatana Dharma.
 The vesica piscis is also the geometric basis of Vishnu’s first and second avatars, Matsya (the Fish) and Kurma (the Turtle).
 The connection between Vishnu’s fish form and the fish form of the vesica piscis is visually self-evident (below left).
 Vishnu’s turtle form builds upon the basis of this ‘fish’.
-His turtle legs are formed via four overlapping vesicae piscis (below right), drawn out from the four cardinal points of the Earth’s year, marking out the four Preservation signs of the Zodiac – Taurus (Vrishaba), Leo (Simha), Scorpio (Vrishchika) and Aquarius (Kumbha).
+His turtle legs are formed via four overlapping vesicae piscium (below right), drawn out from the four cardinal points of the Earth’s year, marking out the four Preservation signs of the Zodiac – Taurus (Vrishaba), Leo (Simha), Scorpio (Vrishchika) and Aquarius (Kumbha).

 The Vesica Piscis as the key of Vishnu's Matsya (Fish) and Kurma (Turtle) Avatars, as found in 'Geometric Keys of Vedic Wisdom' (2018, Lori Tompkins), p.
 123.